 The authors offer two arguments for the inclusion of theism in natural science.
 First, an argument against excluding theism is offered.
 Though early roots of science promoted a view that it is a way to accumulate knowledge that is untainted by presuppositions and traditions, postmodern critiques call this into question.
 Scientists have sometimes rejected religion as a context-dependent, tradition-based way of knowing, yet science itself is also context-dependent and tradition-based.
 Second, an argument for including theism in psychological is offered.
 Theistic beliefs are relevant insofar as they are part of human experience for many, they represent a form of human diversity, and they have been associated with some positive health outcomes.

 Vogel, Michael J.; Gerdin, Tyler A.; and McMinn, Mark R., "Theism and Psychological Science: A Call for Rapprochement" (2012).
-Faculty Publications - Grad School of Clinical Psychology.
+Faculty Publications - Doctor of Psychology (PsyD) Program.
 271.